bmehder/sveltekit-get-cats/README.md

 ## External Events as Messages

-User interactions and async results are all turned into messages:
+User interactions, keyboard shortcuts, and async fetch results are all turned into messages:

-- Clicking a button dispatches a message
-- Pressing a key dispatches a message
+- Keyboard shortcuts dispatch messages
-- Fetch success or failure dispatches a message
+- Fetch success or failure dispatch messages

-The meaning of those events is determined entirely inside the pure transition function, not spread across event handlers.
+This keeps the entire control flow explicit and centralized.

 ---

 ## Project Structure

-At a high level, the main component is organized into these sections:
+The main component is organized into these sections:

-- Validation Schemas (Zod)
+- Validation Schemas (Zod) for runtime safety and inferred types
 - Types (Model, Msg, Cmd, etc.)
 - Model (state)
 - Derived State (pure projections for the view)